BachNg311/DS202_FinalProject/Final_project.md

 with usage metrics.
 These findings provide insights into user behavior trends, emphasizing how device usage patterns escalate with user behavior intensity.

+## Main Analysis - Curiosity

+The analysis demonstrates a deep exploration of mobile device usage patterns, focusing on key metrics like Screen-On Time, App Usage Time, and Battery Drain to understand user behavior classes.
+Several trials were conducted to identify trends, including examining correlations, gender differences, and age distributions.
+The findings were refined to present the most meaningful insights, such as the strong positive relationships between usage metrics and behavior intensity.
+Additional research and visualizations were used to validate these observations, providing a clear explanation of how user behavior escalates across different classes and highlighting areas for further investigation.

+## Main analysis - Skepticism

+The analysis critically examined the findings by using multiple approaches, such as correlation heatmaps, boxplots, and histograms, to verify relationships between variables.
+Unintuitive results, like the lack of correlation between **Age** and other usage metrics, were cross-checked with different visualizations to ensure accuracy.
+The consistency of trends, such as the strong positive correlations between **Screen-On Time**, **Battery Drain**, and **Data Usage**, was validated across various techniques.
+This careful approach ensured the results were reliable and reflected true user behavior patterns.

+## Main analysis - Organization

+The analysis of mobile device usage patterns focuses on exploring the relationships between **User Behavior Classes** and key metrics, such as **Screen-On Time**, **Battery Drain**, **Data Usage**, and **Number of Apps Installed**, while also considering **Gender** and **Age Groups**.
+Users were categorized into five classes, ranging from **light usage (Class 1)** to **extreme usage (Class 5)**.
+Boxplots revealed that **Screen-On Time**, **Battery Drain**, and **Data Usage** increased steadily with higher behavior classes, suggesting that these metrics are strong indicators of usage intensity.
+Gender-based analysis showed that males generally dominate heavier behavior classes, but in **Class 5**, females exhibited slightly higher **Screen-On Time**.

+Additionally, the data was analyzed across **Age Groups** to understand variations within behavior classes.
+Results showed that **Screen-On Time** increased consistently with behavior classes across all age groups, with no major differences among age categories.
+Histograms of key metrics like App Usage Time, Battery Drain, and Data Usage revealed right-skewed distributions, where most users had lower values, but a few exhibited very high usage.
+The correlation heatmap confirmed strong positive relationships between metrics like **Screen-On Time**, **App Usage Time**, and **Battery Drain**, while **Age** showed no significant correlation with any metric.
+This systematic analysis highlights the strong connections between user behavior classes and device usage metrics, providing a clear understanding of patterns and trends across different user groups.

 ## Introduction